Choose from a wide range of languages and combinations

 BA Spanish and English Language graduate / 2021 Kickstart intern as Business Reporter at The News, Portsmouth

-*Based on our analysis of HESA data © HESA 2022, Graduate Outcomes Survey 2019/20; includes all Languages and Cultures responders.
+*Based on our analysis of HESA data © HESA 2023, Graduate Outcomes Survey 2020/21; includes first degree Languages and Cultures responders.